 Electronic Cigarettes (E-cigarettes) and Vapor Products

 Are you trying to use e-cigarettes or vapor devices to try and kick the habit?
 Smokers often use these devices to transition away from traditional cigarette use.
-Unfortunately, some studies show this to be an ineffective approach to quitting smoking.
-In fact, compared to people who didn't use e-cigarettes, smokers who did use them were 49% less likely to decrease cigarette use and 59% less likely to quit.
+Unfortunately, two recent studies show this to be an ineffective approach to quitting smoking.3

 The Cost of Health Insurance for Smokers Vs. Nonsmokers

-Under the Patient Protection and Affordable Care Act (ACA), health insurance premiums are based on the following factors: plan category, the number of individuals on the policy, age, location, and tobacco use.
-When it comes to health insurance rates for smokers, many insurance companies can also factor in tobacco use in order to increase premiums.
+Under the Affordable Care Act (ACA), health insurance premiums are based on the following factors: plan category, the number of individuals on the policy, age, location, and tobacco use.
+Many insurance companies can factor in tobacco use in order to increase health insurance rates for smokers.

 The practice of charging tobacco users more is called tobacco rating.
-The ACA allows for insurance companies to charge smokers up to 50% more than non-smokers through a tobacco surcharge.
-Although this is allowed, it doesn’t mean that all states have decided to implement this charge.
+The ACA allows for insurance companies to charge smokers up to 50% more (or premiums that are 1.5 times higher) than non-smokers through a tobacco surcharge.4,5 Although this is allowed, it doesn’t mean that all states have decided to implement this charge.
 As demonstrated below, tobacco surcharges can vary from state to state.

 Subsidies and Tobacco Surcharges

 Did you know that subsidies are affected too?
 Smokers bear the full cost of the tobacco surcharge.
-This is because premium tax credits are calculated after the insurance company adjusts the premium for age and geographic region but before tobacco use.
-So, the tax credit is not applied to any tobacco surcharges.
+Premium tax credits are calculated after the insurance company adjusts the premium for age and geographic region but before tobacco use.
+The tax credit is not applied to any tobacco surcharges.